alsora/learning_cpp/README.md

 I decided it was about time for me to start learning git, docker, and cpp.
 Let's see where this brings me!

+What you find in the following can be directly applied as it is if you work on macOS, like I do.

 ## 00. First steps

-I'm working on a Macbook.
-First of all, I downloaded and installed docker
+First of all, download and install docker

 https://docs.docker.com/docker-for-mac/install/